-During World War II, this Bureau developed a colorimetric indicator for the quantitative determination of carbon monoxide in low concentrations unfounded, as no significant amount of carbon monoxide is formed under the conditions of the usual analysis when the recommended solutions are used.
+During World War II, this Bureau developed a colorimetric indicator for the quantitative determination of carbon monoxide in low concentrations up to 0.1 percent.
+Higher concentrations were determined by making simple dilutions of the samples [2].

-1 Figures in brackets indicate the literature references at the end of this paper.
+$^1$ Figures in brackets indicate the literature references at the end of this paper.